Please screenshot this page and send it to info@mim-essay.com

 What Oxford Wants:

-Oxford wants a side of you that your resume cannot show – a personal story, a life lesson, a challenge, or a moment that shaped your values.
-They want to understand the “human behind the application.”
+Oxford wants to understand a side of you that your CV, academic record, test scores and career information cannot fully show.
+This could be a personal story, life lesson, responsibility, challenge or experience that shaped your values.

 How to Write a Great Answer: